9600dev/llmvm/README.md

 ## Install

-You'll need either an OpenAI API account (including access to the GPT 4.x API), an [Anthropic API account](https://docs.anthropic.com/claude/reference/getting-started-with-the-api), a Google [Gemini API account](https://ai.google.dev/) or a [Mistral AI API account](https://mistral.ai/).
+You'll need either an OpenAI API account (including access to the GPT 4.x API), an [Anthropic API account](https://docs.anthropic.com/claude/reference/getting-started-with-the-api), or a Google [Gemini API account](https://ai.google.dev/).
 It's highly recommended to sign up for a free [SerpAPI](https://serpapi.com/) account to ensure that web searches (Google, News, Yelp and more) work.
 A [sec-api.io](https://sec-api.io) is optional so LLMVM can download public company 10-K or 10-Q filings.

 Ensure you have the following environment variables set: